Last Updated on December 20, 2022

 This simple exercise is good for two things when learning how to sandboard: firstly to learn how to stop, and secondly how to keep the edges up.
 Without knowing those two techniques you will be eating lots of sand.

-Don’t ride too far on your back leg this gives you less control when turning and cause you to pick up speed quickly.
+Avoid riding too heavily on your back leg since this may reduce your ability to control the board when turning and cause it to accelerate quickly.